The $\mathbb{A}^1$-Euler characteristic of symmetric powers: -Euler characteristic

-By work of Levine \cite[Remark 2.3 (1)]{LevineA} and a small extension to the compactly supported case in \cite[Theorem 2.14 and Theorem 2.20]{Pajwani-PalYZ}, the $\A^1$-Euler characteristic relates to the topological Euler characteristic of real and complex points. \begin{proposition}[Levine, {\cite[Remark 2.3 (1)]{LevineA}}] Let $X$ be a $k$-variety.
+By work of Levine \cite[Remark 2.3 (1)]{LevineA}, the $\A^1$-Euler characteristic relates to the topological Euler characteristic of real and complex points. \begin{proposition}[Levine, {\cite[Remark 2.3 (1)]{LevineA}}] Let $X$ be a smooth, projective, $k$-variety.
 Let $\chi_c^\topo$ denote the compactly supported topological Euler characteristic.
-Then \begin{enumerate} \item If $k \subset \C$, then $\rank \chi_c(X) = \chi_c^\topo(X(\C))$. \item If $k \subset \R$, then the signature of $\chi_c(X)$ with respect to the embedding $k \subset \R$ agrees with $\chi_c^\topo(X(\R))$. \end{enumerate} For $X$ smooth and proper, we can replace $\chi^\topo_c$ by the topological Euler characteristic without compact support. \end{proposition} Another important observation that is important in the study of the $\A^1$-Euler characteristic of symmetric powers is that the $\A^1$-Euler characteristic is insensitive to universal homeomorphisms
+Then \begin{enumerate} \item If $k \subset \C$, then $\rank \chi_c(X) = \chi_c^\topo(X(\C))$. \item If $k \subset \R$, then the signature of $\chi_c(X)$ with respect to the embedding $k \subset \R$ agrees with $\chi_c^\topo(X(\R))$. \end{enumerate} Moreover, by viewing $\chi_c$ as a motivic measure, we can remove the assumption that $X$ is smooth and projective (see \cite[Theorem 2.14 and Theorem 2.20]{Pajwani-PalYZ} for details). \end{proposition} Another important observation that is important in the study of the $\A^1$-Euler characteristic of symmetric powers is that the $\A^1$-Euler characteristic is insensitive to universal homeomorphisms

 \begin{definition} A morphism of schemes $f\colon X \to Y$ is a \emph{universal homeomorphism} if $X\times_YY' \to Y'$ is a homeomorphism of underlying topological spaces for all morphisms of schemes $Y' \to Y$. \end{definition}